remysheppard/gabby-the-tabby/content/articles/what-type-of-litter-is-best.md

 title: 'What Type of Litter Is Best?'
 date: Fri, 05 Feb 2021 13:00:00 +0000
 draft: false
+images:
+- what-litter-is-best.jpg
-categories: ['Reviews']
+categories:
-tags: ['best litter', 'cat litter', 'Hygiene', 'Information', 'kitty litter']
+- Reviews
+tags:
+- best litter
+  cat litter
+  Hygiene
+  Information
+  kitty litter
 ---

 If you're a cat owner, then one of your biggest headaches is a litter box.
 They need to be cleaned very frequently and sometimes they still manage to make the house smell like "cat".

 We are (obviously) cat people but neither of us can stand the 'cat smell' that a lot of cat-friendly houses have.
 Sometimes people can't stop their cats from spraying, but most of the time the litter is to blame here.
 So which cat litter is the best?
-For us it is the one that is_easy to clean and_ doesn'tleave that_cat smell_.
+For us it is the one that is *easy to clean* and *doesn'tleave that_cat smell*.

 ## Should I use Clay Litter?